thycotic/cm-docs/getting-started/ui-components/nav-tree.md

 ![Active Sessions](images/active-sessions.png "Active Sessions page")

+## Favorites

+You can add favorite connections by hovering over an existing connection and selecting the star.

 ## Recent

 Select to view or launch recently active sessions or to create a new Secret Server connection.